Web Design & Dev

 Businesses supervise their employees throughout the projects for optimal delivery and efficient development.
 However, it is always a challenge for businesses to oversee the work of independent contractors.
 Since most freelance developers work remotely, there is no accountability for their work to the outsourcer business.
 Moreover, it is always difficult to coordinate the project between the team of hired freelance developers as, in many cases, companies hire developers from different countries and, therefore, different time zones.

 All of this directly compromises the final quality of the output and creates hurdles in the development process.
 This is usually not the case with other approaches, where supervision is seamless.
 That’s it for the pros and cons of hiring independent contractors for your project.
-Let’s move further with the blog and look at the second hiring strategy, staff augmentation.
+Let’s continue with the blog and look at the second hiring strategy, staff augmentation.

 Staff Augmentation